websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-application-permissions.md

 ## Resource Permissions

 Resource permissions grant specific permissions on application resources.
-Some of these permissions enable performing [operations on database entities](#object-definition-actions) (i.e., model resources).
-Others grant permission to perform [resource-related operations](#object-related-actions) in an application context (e.g., create a new resource entity).
+Some of these permissions enable performing [operations on database entities](#actions-on-database-entities) (i.e., model resources).
+Others grant permission to perform [resource-related operations](#resource-related-actions) in an application context (e.g., create a new resource entity).

-The Object's portlet has the following resource permissions.
+Objects has the following resource permissions.

-### Object Related Actions
+### Resource-Related Actions

 | Permission | Description |
 | :--- | :--- |